DZakh-forks/sentio-benchmark/README.md

    - RPC calls and complex data handling (case_2) increase indexing time for all indexers
    - Trace processing (case_5) demonstrates the efficiency of specialized data access methods, with Envio's HyperSync showing exceptional performance
    - While Ponder officially supports trace-level indexing, our implementation encountered persistent issues with capturing trace data despite multiple configuration attempts

-5. **Implementation Differences**:
-   - Block range handling varies between platforms, with some treating the end block as inclusive and others as exclusive
-   - In case_4, the Envio implementation uses a loop with condition `currentBlock < END_BLOCK`, processing blocks up to but not including 22,290,000
-   - These different approaches to block range boundaries should be considered when comparing data completeness metrics

 ## Exported Data